fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_07-02.rst

 .. note::
-  This policy defines a set of performance and profiling tools and their consistent maintenance (same version and configuration) across all systems of participating centers.
+  This policy defines a set of performance and profiling tools and their consistent maintenance (same version and configuration) across all systems of participating sites.
 Same configuration is dependent on system compatibility, and also, some libraries may have slightly different configurations due to architectural differences.
 These differences, however, will not affect the use of the libraries.
 A user